CopernicaMarketingSoftware/Documentation/Publisher/en/spf.md

 [sender domain dashboard](./sender-domains.md) in Marketing Suite, you get a list of recommended DSN settings.
 For most of the records we recommend to use CNAME record, because CNAME is the standard record type for aliases and referals.
-For SPF however, we recommand to create a regular TXT record holding an "include" element.
-In practice both a CNAME record and a SPF record with an include do the same thing: your own DNS settins refers to the setting in our DNS.
+For SPF however, we recommend to create a regular TXT record holding an "include" element.
+In practice both a CNAME record and a SPF record with an include do the same thing: your own DNS settings refers to the setting in our DNS.

 ## What should be listed in the SPF record

-If you send mail with Copernica, it speaks for itselves that Copernica's IP addresses also have to be included in the SPF record.
+If you send mail with Copernica, it speaks for themselves that Copernica's IP addresses also have to be included in the SPF record.
 Receivers can only then validate that the messages that we send on your behalf (and that come from our IP's) are legitimate.
 But because we create your DNS record we already take care of this and you can